cdaein/supercut/README.md

 1. Go into the directory: `cd XXXXXXXX`
 1. Install the dependency: `npm i`
 1. Install as a global package (dont' forget the `.`): `npm i -g .`
-1. Now, you can run it with the command `supercut`.
+1. Now, you can run it with the command `supercut` from anywhere.

 ## How to use